grasshoff/philhistcomp/projects/terminological_continuity/description.md

 # Research Question
 The principal question which led to the present investigation can be summarised as follows: are different philosophical traditions (or eras) distinguishable by the terminology used by the main protagonists of that tradition?
 Or, in other words, are the ideas and concepts - expressed by means of a certain language, i.e. terms - of a philosophical traditon the very glue that holds together, or maybe even constitutes, this very tradition as a unit?
 And if so, does a large-scale anaylsis of the terminology used at different moments in the history of philosophy lead to the discovery of new connections which force us into giving up long established distinctions?

-Admittedly, this research question is too broad to be trated by a single investigation, which is why - as already indicated - its scope is going to be reduced to comparing the terminological continuity between some important scholastic thinkers and the work of René Descartes.
+Admittedly, this research question is too broad (and too ambitious) to be trated by a single investigation, which is why - as already indicated - its scope is going to be reduced to comparing the terminological continuity between some important scholastic thinkers and the work of René Descartes.